Neighborhood Holiday Lights and Christmas Lights in NYC: Dyker Lights and More Spectacular Houses

 How to get there: Displays can be seen throughout the neighborhood, but the hot spot is 11th to 13th Avenues between 83rd and 86th Streets.
 Be prepared for serious gridlock or take the subway.
 The D train to 79th Street is the closest stop, but it's still quite a walk.

-Modaferri Home and "The Light Fight" – Howard Beach, Queens
+2. Modafferi Home – Howard Beach, Queens

 97-03 165th Avenue

-Tony Modaferri has been lighting up his corner lot for more than 30 years.
-The lights are on full display nightly between 5pm and 10pm.
+Tony Modafferi has been lighting up his corner lot for more than 30 years.
+The lights are on full display nightly from 5-10pm.
 Bring some extra cash to donate to the local volunteer fire department.

-Little North Pole – Rockaway, Queens
+3. Little North Pole – Rockaway, Queens

 144-03 Neponsit Avenue